JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 The other big win for culling is that with ~half as many meshlets to process, we only have to do half the work, as evidenced by the second pass performing a little over twice as well (the second pass here is basically just measuring overhead from spawning threads per cluster, since it's doing a single read + early-out for every single cluster as occlusion culling is near-perfect in  static scene like this).

 Looking at the cliff scene with a much larger amount of meshlets and triangles, concentrated into much fewer instances, we can see some interesting results.
 Rasterization is actually _faster_ in this scene than the bunny scene by 0.08 ms, but the first culling pass takes a whopping 1.27 ms, up from only 0.19 ms. Ouch.
-We ideally want similiar timings no matter the type of scene, so that artists don't have to care about things like number of triangles per mesh, but we're not quite there yet.
+We ideally want similar timings no matter the type of scene, so that artists don't have to care about things like number of triangles per mesh, but we're not quite there yet.
 Culling is the clear bottleneck.

 Finally, fill cluster buffers got a little bit faster as well, going down from 0.30 ms to 0.12 ms, with a good chunk of the performance again coming from having half as many total clusters in the scene.